On bounding the bandwidth of graphs with symmetry

-{\bf The Kneser graph.}~~ In Tables \ref{tab7} and \ref{tab7a}, we finally present our bounds and computational times for the Kneser graph $K(v,2)$ with $v\in \{5,\ldots, 8\}$ and $K(v,3)$ with $v\in \{7,\ldots, 10\}$, see Example \ref{ex:johnson}.
+In Tables \ref{tab7} and \ref{tab7a}, we finally present our bounds and computational times for the Kneser graph $K(v,2)$ with $v\in \{5,\ldots, 8\}$ and $K(v,3)$ with $v\in \{7,\ldots, 10\}$, see Example \ref{ex:johnson}.
 We remark that the orbitals of aut($K(v,d))$ and aut($J(v,d)$) are the same, and the corresponding orbitals in the stabilizer subgroups for these two graphs are also the same.

 We note that Juvan and Mohar \cite{JuMo:99} presented general lower and upper bounds for the Kneser graph.
 Their lower bound however is an eigenvalue bound that is weaker than the eigenvalue bound bw$_{\rm eig}$ by Helmberg et al.~\cite{HelReMoPo:95}.
 Also their general upper bound is (much) weaker than our computational results.